How to Find When a Website Was First Published or Launched

-- If the search succeeds, you’ll get to see how many times the Wayback Machine saved the site info and when, represented by colored dots behind the days each snapshat was taken.
+- If the search succeeds, you’ll get to see how many times the Wayback Machine saved the site info as well as when, represented by colored dots behind the days each snapshot was taken.

 - In the timeline towards the top, click on the earliest year with marks on it, which indicates that snapshots were taken.